 Letting players play PC VR games wirelessly at no extra cost, it's an incredibly useful feature, but you'll need the right setup to make the most of it.
 If you've got an Oculus Quest, here's everything you need to know.

 Firstly, these games are still running off PC hardware, so you'll still need a VR-ready PC for Oculus Air Link.
 You can check Oculus Link's specification requirements here, and providing all's fine, you'd also need to download the Oculus PC app.

-On the Quest 2 side, make sure it's updated to the latest firmware, v28, as this is when Air Link was introduced.
+On the Quest 2 side, make sure it's updated to firmware v28 or beyond, as this is when Air Link was introduced.
+For original Quest users, you'll need v30.
 To check what software version your Quest is running, look on the Settings menu when using your Quest, and browsing the "About" section.

 Finally, you'll need a good Wi-Fi router with a stable network connection, and Oculus recommends using a 5Ghz network running on an AC or AX router.
 In terms of your PC, for the best performance, have it directly connected to the router via ethernet cable if possible.
 Facebook also advises not using range extenders and being in the same room as your router.

 Oculus Air Link - How To Set It Up

 On the PC, launch the Oculus PC app and select "Settings", then go onto the Beta tab.
 At the bottom, you'll see a switch for Air Link, so click it to enable it.
 This will automatically turn off after 24 hours, so you'll need to activate it again on your next session.

 Then, load up your Quest.
 As this is an experimental feature currently, you'll need to go onto the Quest "Settings" menu, then turn on experimental features.
 A tab will appear to turn on Air Link, so click that.
 You'll receive a warning about the required equipment, which mirrors what we've said above.